-Its main objective is to make students aware of folkloric traditions through dance.
+The purpose of the Dance Department is to raise students' awareness of issues related to our folk culture.
+Dance is used as a medium to achieve this purpose.
 It does not limit itself to the sterile reproduction or scholarly presentation of folkloric dances.
 Students document and process all the elements that compose modern Greek culture and experience Greek heritage.